If you’re interested in collecting rainfall data you can get involved in a couple of ways

 In addition to the automated rain gauges, SEPA also manages a network of volunteers who collect daily rainfall data.
 They are known as rainfall observers and play an important part in collecting rainfall data in Scotland.

-We currently have 136 members of the public that volunteer as rainfall observers.
+We currently have around 80 members of the public that volunteer as rainfall observers.
 Each day at 9am our volunteers measure and record the accumulated rainfall from their gauge.
 At the end of every month they submit their data to us for processing and entry into our databases and the Met Office national archive.

 Watch one of our rainfall observers in action.